MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/horizontalbarchart.md

 The control accepts the following properties:

- - **Title** - This denotes title of the chart.
+ - **Title** - This value denotes title of the chart.
- - **HideLabels** - Set this to true to hide labels on the chart.
+ - **HideLabels** - Set this option to true to hide labels on the chart.
- - **BarHeight** - This denotes height of the bar presented in the chart.
+ - **BarHeight** - This value denotes height of the bar presented in the chart.
- - **HideTooltip** - Set this to true to hide tooltips on the chart.
+ - **HideTooltip** - Set this option to true to hide tooltips on the chart.
- - **CustomColors** - Set this to true to allow custom colors on chart if provided.
+ - **CustomColors** - Set this option to true to allow custom colors on chart if provided.
  - **Variant** - This option allows the chart to be shown in `Absolute scale` or `Part to whole`.
  - **ChartDataMode** - This option provides to show the value of each bar in `Fraction` or `Percentage`.
 - **Items** - The action items to render: